strbrgr/jochen/content/now/index.md

 layout: layouts/now_date_footer.njk
 ---
 # Now
 Short notes about what I'm up to, listen to, and read.
-My booklist is relatively short, I tend to pass out quite quickly and then forget what I read...

 ## What will I be doing soon?
 - I will apply for a Masters program at GaTech, UIUC and UT Austin.
 Wish me luck!